anbehindY/furniture-mall/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- User should be able to make an online payment
+- User will be able to secure payment
+- customer support channels such as chat, email, or phone to assist users with inquiries or issues will be added.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>